ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 ## General algorithm

-There are multiple options to `ydbops restart` that act as filters.
-Filters are implicitly connected with and `AND` condition, meaning that if you supply multiple filters, only the nodes that satisfy all of them at once will be targeted.

-Therefore, specifying no filters at all will target all nodes for restart.
+There are multiple options for `ydbops restart` that act as filters.
+Filters are implicitly connected with a logical "and", meaning that if you supply multiple filters, only the nodes that satisfy all of them at once will be targeted.
+Therefore, specifying no filters targets all nodes for restart.

 There are two special filters that are an exception to these rule: `--storage` and `--tenant`:
 - specifying only `--storage` will filter storage nodes only;